-UCB believes that the best way to have a positive impact on society and continue to thrive is to deliver on its commitments to patients and our stakeholders.
-UCB has engaged with colleagues and external stakeholders to guide the integration of sustainability within its business.
-Key insights from this process included the need to focus on its expertise and to increase the health and well-being of those around us.
-This dialogue has inspired the pillars through which the UCB Group is integrating sustainability into its strategy:
+The UCB Group believes that the best way to have a positive impact on society and continue to thrive is to deliver on its commitments to patients and its stakeholders.
+The UCB Group has engaged with colleagues and external stakeholders to guide the integration of sustainability within its business.
+The results of this work informed the UCB Group's sustainability approach and the way holistic performance (financial and extra-financial performance measurement) is measured.
+The approach was developed taking into account its key stakeholders (patients, colleagues, shareholders, the communities around its operations and the planet) and encompassing key areas where the UCB Group had the most potential to deliver sustainable impact and value creation, given its specific skills, expertise, and heritage: